sfreisthler/Sadie-Freisthler-portfolio/Java/OddEvenGame/readme.md

 methods to determine what method to use or variable to reference in order to determine the scores of the players.
 The method announceWinner() gets both p1 and p2's scores, determines who the winner is and prints the winner to the console.

-ComputerPlayer

-In the ComputerPlayer class, I created several methods to govern the computer's game play actions.
-There are methods to add and subtract tokens from the computer's score as well as a method to retrieve the current token total.
-In the play method, I used Math.random() to generate a random double and had the computer either throw a one or a two depending on the given threshold.

 Part 2: